n4cr/n4cr.github.io/content/how.md

 ## The Bottom Line

-I can build in 10 days what takes others months because I've eliminated the slow parts:
+I can show good results in weeks what takes others months because I've eliminated the slow parts:

 - No endless meetings (automation handles coordination)
 - No manual deployments (workflows handle it)